Melkor-1/quine/README.md

-* Quines in C
+# Quines in C

-`quine1.c` is a sample impelemntation of a Quine program in C. `quine2.c`, and `quine3.c` are different variants of it.
+`quine1.c` is a sample implementation of a [Quine](https://en.wikipedia.org/wiki/Quine_(computing)) program in C, which is a computer program that takes no input and produces a copy of its own source code as its only output.
+`quine2.c`, and `quine3.c` are different variants of it.

 `quine4.c` is a quine implementation that "clones" itself (makes a replica with an altered filename).
 E.g. `"./quine"` will lead to both `quine` and `rvjof` in